MilSpouseCoders/MSC-Contribution-Tutorial/README.md

 # About this Repo

 This repo is geared toward first time contributors.
 There is no coding involved, only adding to a text file.
-In this repo will guide beginners on how to setup their personal machines with Git and how to commit changes to an open source repository.
+This repo will guide beginners on how to setup their personal machines with Git and how to contribute changes to an open source repository.

 # Who is it geared toward?